Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pGu4gQkQI1w.md

 ### Transcript

-> two by two factory challenge that's impossible two by two you can only be like packagers on that or something, yeah i don't think you'd be able to fit a manufacturer on there
+> two by two factory challenge that's impossible two by two you can only be like packagers on that or something, yeah I don't think you'd be able to fit a manufacturer on there